 Bring the collected and verified documents with you.
 The process should be done immediately upon your arrival.
 The registrar will enter the data into the Croatian Book of Marriages (Matica vjenčanih).

 Registration of a foreign marriage or divorce in Croatia is free of charge.

-View other posts to related to marriages and life partnerships in Croatia
+View posts related to marriages and life partnerships

 - Apostille versus full legalization of government documents